Stump-jump plough: Breakthrough

 Another successful stump-jump plough was invented in 1877 by James Winchester Stott (1830–1907), who was a very prolific inventor (also inventing a cultivator, slasher, scarifier and double furrow plough), in Alma in the mid North of South Australia.
 Stott and Mellor Brothers, who had refined Stott's design, were jointly the first to patent a stump-jumping plough in Victoria.

 The invention was hailed as a "complete revolution" and, in combination with the process of mullenising, was adopted almost universally across the mallee lands, even proving as useful in stony ground as it was in mallee country.

 Albert Arnold (born in 1856 at Gawler, SA) reportedly improved on the design of the plough while doing his apprenticeship and working as a farmer in South Australia before moving to Sydney in 1882.
 While working for Joyner and Son, he made a stump-jump plough and was the first to introduce the invention in New South Wales.

 Richard Smith's claim to be the inventor of the plough was contested unsuccessfully by Stott and Charles Branson, and the South Australian government, after a thorough investigation into the matter, awarded £500 to Smith in 1882.
 They also gave him a gold medal and a parcel of 260 ha of land near Ardrossan, but he packed up and moved to Western Australia in 1884, leaving Clarence to continue the business at Ardrossan.
 Clarence died in 1901 and his sons took over, running the business for about 30 years.
 A 1907 newspaper article commented that their factory was "one of the largest and best equipped of its kind in the Commonwealth".

 On display

 There are two stump-jump ploughs on display at Ardrossan, a significant port town on the Yorke Peninsula.
-One is on top of the cliff at the eastern end of First Street, and there is another in the Ardrossan Museum.
+One is on top of the cliff at the eastern end of First Street.
+There is another in the Ardrossan Museum.
 The outdoor plough was fully restored and mounted outdoors in 1972, with a plaque commemorating Smith's invention donated by the local Lions Club.
 The one in the museum was added to the Engineering Heritage Register in 1987.

 Albert Arnold donated his double-furrow stump-jump plough, made in 1882–3, to the Technological Museum (now Powerhouse Museum, part of the Museum of Applied Arts & Sciences) in Sydney, in 1926.
 It is still on display.